Debojit-mitra/You-See/README.md

 ![You See Logo](screenshots/logo.webp)

 ### You See is an Android application designed for streaming anime, movies, series, and Asian dramas.
 Built with Java and Android Studio, it offers a user-friendly interface inspired by saikou.

+> [!WARNING]
-### **Note**: This app is currently under development and is not completed.
+This app is currently under development and is not completed.
 It may contain bugs and incomplete features.

+> [!IMPORTANT]
+**Disclaimer**: This app is developed solely as a personal project.
+I do not own any of the content displayed within the app.
+Content is sourced from various third-party providers.

 ## Features